VadymPenyaka/currency-exchange-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'projects.currency-exchange-service' is invalid and this project uses 'projects.currencyexchangeservice' instead.
+* The original package name 'projects.currency-exchange-service' is invalid and this project uses 'projects.currency_exchange_service' instead.

 # Getting Started